PrEP

-The risk of transmission varies with the type of exposure (e.g. sexual, needle sharing, etc.) The CDC offers a table quantifying the this HIV transmission risk that comes from different types of exposures.
+The risk of transmission varies with the type of exposure (e.g. sexual, needle sharing, etc.) The Centers for Disease Control and Prevention (CDC) offers a table quantifying the this HIV transmission risk that comes from different types of exposures.

 No. HIV is not transmitted by day-to-day contact in social settings, schools or in the workplace.
 You cannot be infected by shaking someone’s hand, by hugging someone, by using the same toilet or drinking from the same glass as an HIV-positive person, playing sports with or by being exposed to coughing or sneezing by anyone living with HIV.
 There is no evidence that HIV is spread through kissing.
 So you should not be fearful of interacting with persons who are living with the disease.

-Most people infected with HIV don’t know that they have become infected, because they do not feel ill immediately after infection.
-But some people do experience a illness with fever, rash, joint pains and enlarged lymph nodes.
-If an immune reaction to HIV occurs, it usually takes place between 1 and 6 weeks after HIV infection has happened.
+Many people infected with HIV don’t know that they have become infected, because they don’t have any symptoms of infection.
+But some people do experience a flu-like illness with fever, rash, joint pains and enlarged lymph nodes.
+If an immune reaction to HIV occurs, it usually takes place between 2 to 4 weeks after HIV infection has happened.

 A person with HIV may look healthy and feel good, but they can still pass the virus to others, especially during the initial infection period.
 You cannot tell if someone has HIV by just looking at them.
 The only way to determine whether HIV is present in a person’s body is by testing.